node-red/node-red.github.io/docs/getting-started/installation.md

 Other download options are available [here](https://nodejs.org/dist/latest-v8.x/).

-### Install Node-RED

-The easiest way to install Node-RED is to use the Node.js package manager, npm.
-Installing it as a global module adds the command `node-red` to your system path:
+The easiest way to install Node-RED is to use the node package manager, npm, that comes with Node.js.
+Installing as a global module adds the command `node-red` to your system path:

     sudo npm install -g --unsafe-perm node-red

 <div class="doc-callout">
-<em>Note</em>: <code>sudo</code> is only required during the install when running on Linux or OS X. If
-running on Windows, see the <a href="../platforms/windows">Windows Install instructions</a>.
+Note: <code>sudo</code> is only required during the install when running on Linux or OS X. If running on Windows, see the <a href="../platforms/windows">Windows Install instructions</a>.
 </div>